betaBison/edm-fde/README.md

 # EDM-FDE

-This repository contains code for Euclidean Distance Matrix-based Fault Detection and Exclussion (FDE) based on the paper "Euclidean Distance Matrix-based Rapid Fault Detection and Exclusion" from the ION GNSS+ 2021 conference.
+This repository contains code for Euclidean Distance Matrix-based Fault Detection and Exclusion (FDE) based on the paper "Euclidean Distance Matrix-based Rapid Fault Detection and Exclusion" from the ION GNSS+ 2021 conference.

 ## Install